Isenbeck/Kick-3D/README.md

 To switch to the 3D and back to the 2D view mode press the `S` button.

 Player can strife left and right by using `Q` and `W` buttons.
 Otherwise, use the joystick to control the player.
-On the map, you can see two map events called A and B. The event A will paint the part of the wall to indicate that there is a hidden door.
-If you press the joystick button, the wall will open.
-The event B is example of "open the door" event, or beter to say "open the wall."
+There are two "events" marked on the map - event A and event B. When the player steps on the cell marked with the letter A, the part of the wall will be painted, indicating a hidden passage.
+If you press the joystick button while on that cell, the wall will open.
+Event B is an example of an "open the door" event, or better to say "open the wall."

 The project is written in the C64Studio software (https://www.c64-wiki.com/wiki/C64_Studio).